exactxacto/cmm3-house-heating/README.md

 ## (ii) Order

 To execute the project directory, the above scripts must be run in that sequential order.
-For easy the order is also listed below:
+For ease the order is also listed below:

 1. thermal_resistance/src/main.py
 2. MIDAS/interpolateV3